react-boilerplate/react-boilerplate-typescript/docs/general/typescript.md

 **Styled Components:** To be able to type styled components you must import from `styles/styled-components` instead of `styled-components` directly.
 Exports are explicitly typed.

+**css modules:** CSS modules with typescript require slightly more work than regular CSS.
+Details are here: https://medium.com/@sapegin/css-modules-with-typescript-and-webpack-6b221ebe5f10.
+TL;DR version, if you want to use CSS modules, in internals/webpack/webpack.base.babel.js:L47 replace

+        use: ['style-loader', 'css-loader'],

+with

+        use: [
+          'style-loader',
+          {
+            loader: 'typings-for-css-modules-loader',
+            options: {
+              modules: true,
+              namedExport: true
+            }
+          },
+        ],

+To tell webpack to ignore the generated css.d.ts files, add the following to the plugins section on line 132

+        new webpack.WatchIgnorePlugin([/css\.d\.ts$/]),

 **Immutable.js:** Immutable data structers are removed and state is held with normal js objects.
 Typescript provides compile-time immutability with `readonly` interfaces.
 Type-safety with `immutable.js` is unnecessarily complicated in this case.

 **Saga/Reducer Injectors:** Only the containers props are exported explicity and for simplicity even though it was enhanced with injector components.
 I see no use in accessing their props.